 Your team is in the process of developing a new application feature, and the infrastructure has to be adapted.
 The first step is to change a file in your source control system that describes your infrastructure.
-When the changed definition file is saved in your source control system it triggers a new build and release.
+When the changed definition file is saved in your source control system, it triggers a new build and release.
 Your new infrastructure is deployed to your test environment, and the whole process to get the new infrastructure deployed took minutes while you only changed a definition file and you did not touch the infrastructure itself.

-Continue reading “Infrastructure as Code and VSTS”
+Continue reading “Infrastructure as Code VSTS”